AUDITION WITH US

 On show weeks, you’ll be expected to attend for the following:

-• Tuesday night: pitching & rehearsal
+• Tuesday night: pitching, play selection & rehearsal

 • Friday night: rehearsals & performance